 Portfolio Optimization: Our Secret to Driving Better Performance

-We optimally blend funds to deliver higher expected investor returns for each asset class and ensure you get the best possible performance from your investments.
+We optimally blend funds to pursue higher expected investor returns for each asset class.

 When you invest with Betterment, you’re getting a professional portfolio that has fully integrated these tactics, delivering you an investment vehicle that's already been optimized.
 We integrate a number of sophisticated strategies that few people can implement on their own as part of our portfolio optimization, including maximizing upside potential and minimizing the downside risk for each of your investment goals.